Communication is so important

 How can we do this better?

-Body language and tone of the first aider’s voice can convey as much information as can communicate with words.
+Body language and the tone of the first aider’s voice can convey as much information as words can.
 That is why a first aider must remain calm when communicating with a casualty.

 Conclusion